 A transit of Venus occurs when Venus passes directly between the Earth and the Sun.
 Venus is about the same size as the Earth but is much further away than the Moon so appears very much smaller and does not come any way near to covering the Sun.
 You cannot of course see the transit directly because the Sun is far too bright, but you can see it quite clearly, as a black dot moving across the Sun’s disc, if you project the Sun onto a screen, as for an eclipse of the Sun.

 Unlike eclipses of the Sun and Moon, the early astronomers had no way of predicting transits of Mercury or Venus with a sufficient degree of accuracy - that had to wait until after Kepler had published his First Law of Planetary Motion, which said that the planets went round the Sun not in circles but in ellipses.
-The Islamic astronomer al-Fabari may have observed the transit of Venus in 910 CE, but no more were observed until after the invention of the telescope in 1608 and the publication of Kepler’s First and Second Laws in 1609.
+The Islamic astronomer al-Fabari may have observed the transit of Venus in 910 CE, but no more were observed until after the publication of Kepler’s Laws of Planetary Motion in 1609.

 Transits of Venus are very uncommon: the pattern is two eight years apart and then not another one for more than a hundred and five years.
 There was a transit of Venus in 2004 and then again in 2012, but the next one will be in 2117.